 Swim In The Most Beautiful Cenotes

 All across the region, you’ll find plenty of sinkholes littering the landscape.
-While they might seem like just pits in the ground at first, they actually open up into spectacular subterranean lagoons that you can swim in, as well as take part in the ever-popular Yucatan pastime of cenote diving.
+While they might seem like just pits in the ground at first, they actually open up into spectacular subterranean lagoons.

-There are also other cenotes which are mostly above ground, but which still offer a welcome respite from the Mexican heat as you plunge into the water.
+There are also other cenotes which are mostly above ground, but still offer a welcome respite from the Mexican heat as you plunge into the water.

 My favorite cenotes around Tulum include Gran Cenote, Cenote Nicte-Ha, Cenote Calavera, and Cenote Dos Ojos.

-You can definitely visit the cenotes in Tulum and Quintana Roo on your own, although you might have to rent a car or a driver for the day.
+You can definitely visit the cenotes in Tulum and Quintana Roo on your own, although you might have to rent a car or hire a driver for the day.

 READ ALSO: 13 Incredible Cenotes in Tulum You Can’t Miss